 The School's annual enrollment approximates 600 students, with over 200 graduating each year.
-Numerous clinical affiliation sites in the U.S. and abroad offer students of the school the opportunity to gain experience in rural, urban and international healthcare settings.
-More Info: A Brief History of the School of Health Professions
+Numerous clinical affiliation sites in the U.S. and abroad offer students of the school the opportunity to gain experience in rural, urban and international health care settings.

 Our Mission: To serve the citizens of Kansas, the region, the nation and to develop tomorrow's leaders through exemplary education, research and service.

 About the University of Kansas